HyperVectors/RATS/README.md

-# High Performance Time Series Augmentation Libraries (fraug & pyFraug)
+# High Performance Time Series Augmentation Libraries (RATS & RATSpy)

 This is the repository for **Team 02** for the `Efficient AI with Rust` lab in Summer Semester 2025.